kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Can it be installed on Windows?

-:page_with_curl: No. There is no official development pushed in this direction, Linux/Unix being the de facto for running servers.
+📃 No. There is no official development pushed in this direction, Linux/Unix being the de facto for running servers.
 But it might not be big effort to make it compile using the Linux-like environments for Windows (such as cygwin).